adamkewley/jobson/jobson-docs/src/main/jekyll/quickstart.md

 ## 3) Generate a Workspace

-[Workspaces](workspaces.html) are Jobson's way of organizing its configuration and data.
-The `new` command generates a barebones workspace containing the minimum necessary files to run a Jobson
+Workspaces Jobson's way of organizing its configuration and data.
+The `new` command generates a barebones workspace containing the minimum necessary files to run a Jobson server:
-server:

 ```bash
 $ jobson new --demo